GitGuardian/APISecurityBestPractices/Good development practices.md

 **Advantages**

 Centralization really has a few advantages:
 * It prevents secrets sprawl.
 * It provides audit logs.

 **Disadvantages**

 The main disadvantage of these solutions is the cost of adoption.
 Their overhead is significant:
 * As they introduce a single point of failure, they must be hosted on a highly-available and secure infrastructure.
 * All the codebase must be changed.
 * Keys giving access to the system must be carefully protected.

 ## Use temporary credentials

 Some API providers make it possible to issue credentials with an expiration date.

+## Whitelisting your IPs
+For some API providers you can add an extra layer of security by whitelisting your organization's IP addresses.

 ## Restrict permissions associated with your keys

 It is very rare to have to generate root access keys (with full permissions).
 Some API providers allow granular permissions to their endpoints, enable read / write splitting or role-based access control.

 A rule of thumb : accesses should be granted on a need-to-know basis only.

 ## Protect your development / testing secrets as well as your production secrets

 This is a common mistake.
 The line is not clear between development, testing and production secrets.
 Production secrets can end up in development / testing and vice versa.

 ## Don't share secrets over emails, Slack, Skype, etc.